-AUSER-126 Introduction to Automotive Painting & Refinishing Technology Laboratory exams (SP2), the painter's responsibility to the environment in volatile organic compound (VOC) record keeping, using tools and equipment in the refinishing trade, vehicle preparation for spray painting, and color matching.
+This course allows the student to demonstrate the importance of safety in the workplace by practicing the Safety and Pollution exams (SP2), the painter's responsibility to the environment in volatile organic compound (VOC) record keeping, using tools and equipment in the refinishing trade, vehicle preparation for spray painting, and color matching.
 It prepares the student to take the Automotive Service Excellence (ASE) exam in Painting and Refinishing.
 Students will take the I-CAR (Inter-Industry Conference on Auto Collision) PDP-EE (Professional Development Program Education Edition) Refinish Technician ProLevel 1 exam and have the opportunity to be eligible for I-CAR Industry Training Alliance Gold class points.